Nawaz Sharif Fast Facts

 April 6, 2000 - Is convicted of plane hijacking/terrorism and sentenced to life imprisonment.
 He is charged with hijacking because he attempted to prevent a plane Musharraf was flying in from landing at any airport in Pakistan, when the plane was low on fuel.
 Sharif knew of Musharraf's coup intentions.

-July 22, 2000 - Is convicted of corruption and sentenced to an additional 14-years imprisonment while already serving a life sentence.
+July 22, 2000 - Is convicted of corruption and sentenced to an additional 14 years in prison while already serving a life sentence.
 His failure to declare assets and pay taxes led to the conviction.

 December 2000 - Is released from prison by a deal brokered by the Saudi royal family.